TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-model.md

 }
 ```

-In case the defaults change in future I'm explicitly setting both options the way I want them.

 # Return of the World's Most Boring Spreadsheet

 It's been 18 months since I [first introduced you]({% link _posts/2023-01-30-boring-spreadsheet.md %}) to the world's most boring spreadsheet.
 At one million rows and ten million cells it's right at the limits of what Excel and Google Sheets allow.

 {% include candid-image.html src="/assets/images/boring-spreadsheet.png" alt="The World's Most Boring Spreadsheet" %}

 I've finally reached the point where I can implement it, albeit for display purposes only.
-To make things more interesting, I've two new columns that record the date and time for each purchase.
+To make things more interesting, I've added two new columns that record the date and time for each purchase.
 The hardware store has an online presence now, with a new sale hitting the live spreadsheet every minute.

 #  Try It!